kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   The load balancing algorithm used to create the load balancer pool.
 The value can be `ROUND_ROBIN`, `LEAST_CONNECTIONS`, or `SOURCE_IP`.
 Default: `ROUND_ROBIN`

 * `lb-provider`
   Optional.
 Used to specify the provider of the load balancer, e.g. "amphora" or "octavia".
+Only "amphora" or "octavia" provider are officially tested, other provider will cause a warning log.

 * `lb-version`
   Optional.
 If specified, only "v2" is supported.